koomedenis40/Messaging-App/README.md

 # A Hospital Messaging App
-This is a hospital messaging app I developed while learning JavaScript in the year 2023. <br>
+This is a hospital messaging app I developed while learning JavaScript in the year 2023. <br> <br>

 ## Setup: